mathsatan/bonjour-demo-app/README.md

 # Bonjour Demo

-The workspace contains two projects: a simple connection listener (BonjourServer) and a simple service browser (BonjourServer) that resolves Bonjour services and it's' IP addresses
+The workspace contains two projects: a simple connection listener (BonjourServer) and a simple service browser (BonjourClient) that resolves Bonjour services and their IP addresses.

 ## Installing ZeroConfig implementation (Avahi) on Raspberry Pi